open-learning/git4ol/README.md

  1 file changed, 3 insertions(+)
  ```

-The assignment is now ready for "review" but before that can start we have to make our changes available to the world by pushing our assignment branch with `git push`:
+The assignment is now ready for "review" but before that can start we have to make our changes available to the world by pushing our assignment branch using `git push`:

-> **note**
->
-> We've used the repository url `https://github.com/open-learning/git4ol.git` in these examples, substitute with your own.

 ```shell
 student@shell:~/git4ol$ git push origin markdown@0.0.1/assignment/1#first-attempt